sgryphon/kubernetes-ipv6/README.md

 ## Putting it all together

+Note that the initial setup uses a staging certificate from Let's Encrypt, as the production servers have tight quotas and if there is a problem you don't want to be mixing up configuration issues with quota limit issues.

-To use HTTPS you will need to assign a domain name for the dashboard, e.g. `https://kube001-dashboard.example.com`
+To use HTTPS (which you should be) you will need to assign a domain name for the dashboard, e.g. `https://kube001-dashboard.example.com`

 You can then configure an ingress specification, which cert-manager will use to get a certificate, allowing nginx to reverse proxy and serve the dashboard pages.